pjfry2184575/Blarg-in-Torn/README.md

 verify,
 setapikey

-API Api Needed
+API Api Needed:
 profile

-Non Api Needed
+Non Api Needed:

-If the command starts with "..cc set", then it can be fire off in the server.
-If the command DOES NOT start with "..cc set" it needs to be added through Blargbot's IDE
+If the command DOES NOT start with "..cc set" it needs to be added through Blargbot's IDE, otherwise it can be fire off in the server.